sa-mm/getting-started-solution-template/README.md

 Before getting started: to be compatible with IoT connector (PDaaS) for a later integration follow:
 - Use the `c2c` namespacing for Modules, Endpoints, Assets and any stored items to avoid potential naming conflict
 - Avoid adding code in eventhandlers as it will make the merging harder, instead put your code in Modules
+- Make clear commits so you can easily rebase on future updated version of this base template

 1. Clone this repository